DTEAMTECH/contributions/story/README.md

       * Peer: ```10f4a5147c5ae2e4707e9077aad44dd1c3fc7cd3@peer.story.testnet.dteam.tech:37656```

 ## How to Contribute
-We welcome contributions to improve the scripts in this folder.
+We welcome contributions to improve this folder.
 Please follow the general contribution guidelines outlined in the main repository's README.

 **Thank you for contributing to the projects supported by DTEAM!**